A person smiling in a park with trees and grass

 (617) 540-5650 x1085 | lkumpf@crwa.org | she/her

 Lisa received her B.S. in Geology in 2013 from UMass Amherst and conducted her graduate research at Boston College, where she studied the evolution of the Yellow River Delta in China.
-Combining her passions for science, education, and social justice, she has previously worked with AmeriCorps and Mass Audubon.
+Combining her passions for science, education, and social justice, she has previously worked with Girl Scouts, the YMCA, AmeriCorps, and Mass Audubon.
 Lisa brings these experiences to her work at CRWA where she strives to make progress toward climate change equity.
-In her spare time, Lisa enjoys singing, hiking, playing with her cats, and spending time with her wife and twins.
+Outside of CRWA, Lisa enjoys spending time with her wife and preschool-aged twins.